 Fire Stopping Materials

 These are useful for limiting the spread of fire in the penetrated barriers from building alterations and minor reconstructions.
 A fire stopping material seals the holes left from past fixes and services to allow the full potential of these fire barriers.
-Consult specialists in fire protection for buildings to help spot these penetrations.
+Consult specialists in Real Estate Passive Fire Protection for buildings to help spot these penetrations.

 Another FPF material that contributes to fire stopping is the cable coating for protecting wirings with an intumescent putty, equally protective and easy to remove.
 Composite sheets, pipe collars, and penetration sealants are all noteworthy fire stopping products used for covering penetrations where cables and pipes pass through.

-Passive fire protection and fire suppression systems altogether work for one main purpose, which is to control fire.
+Real Estate Passive Fire Protection and fire suppression systems altogether work for one main purpose, which is to control fire.
 However, it has to be in conjunction with the knowledge of their functions to accomplish a complete fire safety system within the real estate agency.